 How do search engines work?

-Moz describes search engines as answer machines.
-They comb through all available content on the internet and churn out results that best answer the query you’ve punched in.
+Search engines use web crawlers (e.g. automated search robots, like the “Googlebot”) to comb through all available content on the internet and churn out results that best answer the query you’ve punched in.

 When it comes to your webpage, search engine bots will crawl it to analyze its content.
 This is the discovery stage, after which they determine the relevance of your content by looking for signals like the presence of keywords from the search query.
 Next, they check if your content is talked about a lot, referred to or cited by other websites.
 Your authority in certain search queries is a major factor in how your business is positioned in search results.